Connect-Lab-Technion/Connect-Lab-Technion.github.io/_team/DanielZelazo.md

     - "Email : dzelazo@technion.ac.il"

 bio: "I am an associate professor in the Faculty of Aerospace Engineering.
 My academic trajectory has sent me through a few engineering departments, although my focus has always been on the rich field of systems & control theory.
-I received my B.Sc. (’99) and M.Eng. (’01) degrees in Electrical Engineering & Computer Science at the [Massachusetts Institute of Technology](https://www.mit.edu/).
+I received my B.Sc. (’99) and M.Eng. (’01) degrees in Electrical Engineering & Computer Science at the <a href='https://www.mit.edu/'>Massachusetts Institute of Technology</a>.
 After completing my master’s degree, I moved to Tsukuba, Japan to work on audio compression algorithms as a research engineer at Texas Instruments.
-After a slight perturbation to my career path as an English teacher, I eventually ended up at the
- [University of Washington](https://www.aa.washington.edu/) to pursue my doctorate (’09) under the guidance of [Prof. Mehran Mesbahi](https://mehran-mesbahi.github.io/).
-I then moved to Stuttgart, Germany as a postdoctoral research associate at the
- [Institute for Systems Theory and Automatic Control](https://www.ist.uni-stuttgart.de/) under the supervision Prof. Frank Allgöwer.
+After a slight perturbation to my career path as an English teacher, I eventually ended up at the <a href='https://www.aa.washington.edu/'>University of Washington</a> to pursue my doctorate (’09) under the guidance of <a href='https://mehran-mesbahi.github.io/'>Prof. Mehran Mesbahi</a>.
+I then moved to Stuttgart, Germany as a postdoctoral research associate at the <a href='https://www.ist.uni-stuttgart.de/'>Institute for Systems Theory and Automatic Control</a> under the supervision Prof. Frank Allgöwer.
 I joined the Technion in October of 2012."

 twitter:
 youtube: